Francesco149/gopher/blog/000003-fitgirl-aoe2de-wine-cmd-quotes-bug.md

 I found yet another bug in wine's cmd.

+UPDATE: the fix for this bug is now upstreamed in wine 5.17

 I've been testing my [protonfit](https://github.com/Francesco149/protonfit) script on various fitgirl repacks, and Age of Empires II Definitive Edition appears to error out.